 SOS: Stay Out of Stores (hummmm, that sounds interesting)

 SOS: Salvage Old Stuff (seldom say die to anything you own)

 SOS: Spot Opportunities to Slash (cleverly cut your spending)

 SOS: Support Others Spiritually (tithe, bestow, volunteer)

-SOS: Strive Only to Simplify (keep life simple, Sweetie)
+SOS: Strive Only to Simplify (keep life simple and organized, Sweetie)